 36.5 combines formal aesthetics of Land Art on a monumental scale, Performance Art on an individual body scale, and Video Art on a digital scale with Socially-Engaged Practice as it relates to contemporary environmental concerns.

-Each performance is site-specific: the process is participatory; local partners, local artist collaborators/contributors: filmmaker, dancers, musicians; site is determined with community input.
+Each performance is site-specific: the process is participatory; local partners, local artist collaborators/contributors: cinematographer, dancers, musicians, poets; the precise site is determined with community input.

-Each video work is unique: captured on camera by a local crew, edited and shown on location within 10 days; the shots last 10-20 minutes; a music drone based on local sound and climate data is layered in, with the goal of creating an experiences that collapses space and time.
+Each video work is unique: captured from multiple perspectives by a local camera crew; the footage is edited into a durational video work that is the same length as the performance and shown on location within 10 days; the shots are long, lasting 10-20 minutes; a low-level music score based on local sounds and climate data is created by collaborator Joshua Dumas and layered in, with the goal of creating an audio/visual experience that collapses space and time.

 When creating a 36.5 work on location, Sunde partners with at least one local arts organization and a local filmmaker, and the project grows organically based on whom she meets.
 Through research, conversations, observation and workshops, the core question she asks everyone she meets: “What is your relationship to the sea?”
 Answers and stories help determine specific details for the performance: where to stand, what the installation becomes on the shore, what the local artist and musician contributions will be, etc. Sunde builds a site-specific work with important contributions from the public.
 On the day of the performance, in addition to the film crew and an organized team of 4-6 people to help execute the work, the community members she has encountered become key communicators of the project to passersby.